Soviet made car

 Soviet made car.
 So I closely watched on the street.
 Yes, I saw a lot of

-Soviet cars as many as Japanese car.
+Soviet cars as many as the Japanese.

-I drove Lada several time in Cuba.
+remember I drove Lada several time in Cuba.

 Let's talking about another Soviet made car.
 Whenever I was attracted by

-same to Lada.
-It's an inexpensive public transporter.
-But now, Moskvich
+The basic concept of Moskvich is same to Lada.
+It's an inexpensive public

-has been added more collectors item taste than Lada because it's discontinued.
+transporter.
+But now, Moskvich has been added more collectors item taste

 However this is also true, old Soviet cars are gradually fading out from